LuiseFreese/trainingsplan/README.md

 ## Overview

-This application reads an Excel file containing a training plan and generates an ICS file that can be imported into a calendar application.
+This application reads HTML files containing a training plan and generates an ICS file that can be imported into a calendar application.
 The ICS file includes events for each training session with the specified date, title, and description.

 ## How It Works

-1. The application uses the `xlsx` library to read the Excel file located in the `assets` folder.
+1. The application uses the `cheerio` library to read and parse the HTML files located in the `assets` folder.
-2. The data from the Excel file is parsed to extract the dates, titles, and descriptions of the training sessions.
+2. The data from the HTML files is parsed to extract the dates, titles, and descriptions of the training sessions.
 3. The `ics` library is used to create an ICS file with events for each training session.
 4. The application uses `express` to create a server that provides an endpoint to download the generated ICS file.